open-campaign-logger/compendium-generator/CONTRIBUTING.md

 You can also use a ChatGPT prompt like the following to automate these steps:

 ```
-Please make the following changes to the "Root" class:
+Please make the following changes to this class:

-1. Convert each public field to a nullable property by adding {get; set;} and ensuring the property has the `?` nullable operator.
+1. Convert each public field to a nullable property by adding {get; set;} and ensuring the property has the ? nullable operator.
 2. Set a default value for each property. string.empty for strings, empty lists for lists and int.MinValue for ints.
 3. Add XML summaries for each property.
+4. Add XML summary to class.
 public class Root
 {
 ...